 One of the main things I harp on is doing a meal plan.
 It makes your life so much simpler to only think about the week’s meals one time each week!
 But I started thinking…if I only have to put thought into dinners once a month, that simplifies my life even more!

-Looking for some gift ideas for the homeschoolers in your life?
+Looking to buy some gifts for homeschoolers in your life, but not sure what to get?
 Or maybe you homeschool and want to get gifts for your kids that they’ll love but will encourage lifelong learning or cater to their extracurricular preferences.
 I’ve curated 30 ideas for homeschool families with pre-K to middle school age children.
 These include gifts related to science, math, reading, social studies, art and music (so basically any subject you teach, lol).
 This article originally appeared on my old blog, Townsley Times.
-If you came here looking for this particular article but thought you were going to a different site, never
+If you came here looking for this particular article but thought you were going

 If you know me personally, you know I struggle with holidays and giving and receiving.
 Last year I was very outspoken against participating in Christmas, much to hubby’s chagrin, so we have compromised this year and will do a few things at his request.
 One of those things is to do stockings again.
 As a minimalist at heart (but not so much in practice – it’s a goal I’m always working toward), I came up with some ideas for stocking stuffers that will be enjoyed by the kids but not be a bunch of little China cheapies that will get